named-data/ndn-js/README.md

-NDN.JS:  A javascript client library for Named Data Networking
+NDN-JS:  A javascript client library for Named Data Networking
 --------------------------------------------------------------

-NDN.JS is the first native version of the NDN protocol written in JavaScript.
+NDN-JS is the first native version of the NDN protocol written in JavaScript.
 It is wire format compatible with PARC's CCNx.

 The project by the UCLA NDN team - for more information on NDN, see
 	http://named-data.net/
 	http://ndn.ucla.edu/

-NDN.JS is open source under a license described in the file COPYING.
+NDN-JS is open source under a license described in the file COPYING.
 While the license does not require it, we really would appreciate it if others would share their contributions to the library if they are willing to do so under the same license.